-Please refer to Significant Judgements, Estimates and Assumptions for assessment of impact of COVID-19 by the Trust and its Manager.
-Otherwise, there have been no other events subsequent to balance date that have been deemed to potentially have a material impact on these financial statements (2019: None noted).
+There have been no events or transactions subsequent to balance date that have been deemed to potentially have a material impact on these financial statements.
+(2020: Please refer to Significant Judgements, Estimates and Assumptions for assessment of impact of COVID-19 by the Trust and its Manager.
+Otherwise, there were no other events or transactions deemed to potentially have a material impact on those financial statements).